 Provided that the student is in good standing at the end of the spring semester in which the candidacy examination has been successfully completed, the student will be a candidate for the doctoral degree.
 Admission to candidacy signifies that the student is judged to be properly prepared to undertake work on the dissertation.
-A student is normally expected to enroll in 2 CH of German
+While on university or college fellowship after passing the candidacy exam, Fellows enroll in 2 CH of German 8999 (Dissertation Research) and 1 CH of German

-8999 (Dissertation Research) and 1 CH of German 8500 (Doctoral Colloquium) in all autumn and spring semesters after passing the candidacy examination.
+8500 (Doctoral Colloquium) in autumn and spring semesters, and in summer term, they enroll in 3 CH of German 8999.
+Max Kade Dissertation Fellows enroll in 2 CH of German 8999 (Dissertation Research) and 1 CH of German 8500 (Doctoral Colloquium) in autumn and spring semesters.